linuxserver/docker-jenkins-builder/readme/plex/README.md

 ## Parameters

+Container images are configured using parameters passed at runtime (such as those above).
+These parameters are separated by a colon and indicate `<external>:<internal>` respectively.

 | Parameter | Function |
 | :----: | --- |
 | `--net=host` | Shares host networking with container. |